 Attributed to John Adams

 Paine’s next great influential work was his pamphlet the “Rights of Man” written in 1790 whilst living in London.
 Paine was a great supporter of the French revolution.
 He saw the revolution as an important reaction against the tyranny of King’s and monarchy.
-Paine was excited at the prospect of Republican ideals of liberty, fraternite and egalite.
+Paine was excited at the prospect of Republican ideals of liberty, fraternity and egalite.

-The Rights of Man was written in response to an an attack by leading conservative writer Edmund Burke who wrote the critical pamphlet “Reflections on the Revolution in France.”
+The Rights of Man was written in response to an attack by leading conservative writer Edmund Burke who wrote the critical pamphlet “Reflections on the Revolution in France.”

 The Rights of Man was a powerful defence of individual liberty and representative democracy.
 In many ways, Paine was far ahead of his time, he went on to write about the necessity for a government to offer comprehensive welfare support for the poorest in society.
 Despite support from fellow intellectuals such as William Blake and Mary Wollstonecraft – during the Napoleonic wars, there was a growing campaign against the radicalism of Paine.

 Paine’s Rights of Man led to his indictment for seditious libel and this forced Paine out of Great Britain.
 A concerted campaign against Paine was effective in making him a figure of hate or at least suspicion, apart from all but his most loyal supporters.
 With the advent of the Napoleonic wars, the atmosphere of nationalism intensified the suspicion of anyone with radical sympathies and Paine increasingly was seen as an outcast in Great Britain.
 It was perhaps ironic that Paine later turned on Napoleon – after Napoleon’s moves towards dictatorship.
 Paine described him as “the completest charlatan that ever existed”.
 This was despite Napoleon once claiming he slept with a copy of Paine’s Rights of Man under his pillow.
-In 1797, Paine had even wrote an essay on how Napoleon may invade Britain.
+In 1797, Paine had even written an essay on how Napoleon may invade Britain.

-Another irony for Paine was that as one of the most enthusiastic supporters of the French Revolution, he only narrowly avoided the guillotine in Robespierre’s reign of terror.
+Another irony for Paine was that, as one of the most enthusiastic supporters of the French Revolution, he only narrowly avoided the guillotine in Robespierre’s reign of terror.

 Along with George Washington and Benjamin Franklin, Paine was granted honorary French citizenship and elected to the National convention.
 He was in full support of the French republic but, to the surprise of many, opposed the execution of Louis XVI, arguing in principle it would be better to exile him to the US.
 The problem for Paine arose with the ascendancy of Robespierre.
 In their increasingly repressive regime, Paine, along with other Girondins were arrested and imprisoned in December 1793.